 The Digital Humanities Lab is pleased to announce a limited number of $500 Digital Humanities Training Scholarships.
 Yale undergraduates, graduate students, and librarians are eligible to apply.
 These scholarships support participation in digital humanities workshops that are three or more days long.
+When the cycle is open, applications will be accepted on a rolling basis until funds are exhausted.

 Below is a sample of the workshops that previous recipients have attended.
 Many of these institutes offer additional funding in the form of scholarships and reduced fees that may be coupled with a DHLab Training Scholarship.
 Applications to participate in a workshop not listed below will also be considered, so long as the workshop is digital humanities intensive and three or more days in length.